Why is Socializing Bernedoodle Puppies Important?

 Why Early Socialization Matters for Bernedoodle Puppies

-Bernedoodle puppies go through a critical socialization window between 3 and 16 weeks of age.
-During this time, their brains are like sponges, soaking up experiences that will affect their behavior the rest of their life.
-They are more accepting, less cautious, and definitely very curious!
-Positive interactions during this time help the puppies form healthy confidence.
+Young Bernedoodles are more accepting, less cautious, and definitely very curious!
+Positive interactions early in life help the puppies form healthy confidence.
 Lack of exposure to people and other things will create fears that affect them for the rest of their lives.

 What Happens If Bernedoodle Puppies Aren’t Socialized